 Outside work when not building castles out of empty toilet paper rolls with his daughter, Chad prefers a slightly loftier challenge – his annual Disc Golf tournament (they get t-shirts printed and everything!).
 He also likes to make sound effects when critiquing his team’s designs…though that’s really more a challenge for them!

-MOO’s VP of People Alan has a unique skillset that makes him perfect for helping people – he has seven (seven!) children between the ages of 2 and 22.
+MOO’s Chief People Officer, Alan, has a unique skillset that makes him perfect for helping people – he has seven (seven!) children.
 Including two (two!) sets of twins.
 But of course, it’s not just his considerable skill in child wrangling that made us snap him up.
 It’s his extensive experience at hiring and developing hundreds of excellent people at small and very large companies.